Diwali 2018: Here's how festival sweets can affect your health

 Most of us do get tempted to enjoy every bit of the festival of, including good food because festivals like Diwali are just celebrated only once a year.
 But all those so-called good foods may affect your health in more ways than one.
 We tell you how.

-Written by Kristina Das |Updated : November 7, 2018 6:59 PM IST
+Written By: Kristina Das | Updated : November 7, 2018 6:59 PM IST

 Diwali is the occasion of lights and the celebrations of Diwali can never be perfect without lighting firecrackers.
 While adults get busy with preparations of sweets and other delicacies along with decorations and shopping for the occasion, kids discuss firecrackers.
 It is a festival in which various yummy sweets and dishes are being prepared.
 Most of us do get tempted to enjoy every part of the festival, including good food because festivals like Diwali are just celebrated only once a year.
 Now, we all know that consuming fried foods and sweets prepared during Diwali is unhealthy for us.
 However, we might not know how exactly they can affect our health.
 Here, we tell you how.